 Unqualified Resignations - UQRs

-Resigning a military commission can be difficult.
 The regulatory and policy procedures required for an officer to resign his or her commission present significant challenges, time, and thorough preparation.
-Officer resignations often require recommendations from four or five levels of command and staff recommendations before final decision.
+Officer resignations often require recommendations from four or five levels of command and staff before final decision.
 There is also an extensive amount of background and advocacy needed to place a client in the best possible position for a recommended approval at each level of command.
 The entire UQR process can easily last months, and I am aware of cases which have lingered - unresolved - for years, when the officer has tried to go it alone.

-If you are contemplating an Officer Resignation, Unqualified Resignation or UQR, or if you have already submitted your request and find yourself bogged down in the process and need additional assistance — please give my office a call (214) 363-1828 or Toll Free: 866 578-0164.
+If you are contemplating an Officer Resignation, Unqualified Resignation or UQR, or if you have already submitted your request and find yourself lost or bogged down in the system and need additional assistance — please give my office a call (214) 363-1828 or Toll Free: 866 578-0164.

-There is a proper and efficient way to handle an officer’s resignation request.
+There is a proper and effective way to handle an officer’s resignation request.
 This is a step-by-step process that must be meticulously handled.
 First, it is absolutely essential that all relevant facts and circumstances be marshaled in order to prepare a compelling presentation.
 Second, the officer’s situation must be communicated in writing clearly, thoroughly, and in accordance with all applicable regulations and customs of the service if it is to succeed.
-And third, once the request is submitted through command channels, consistent, professional follow-up is required to keep the process on track and moving forward to a favorable, timely resolution.
+And third, once the request is submitted through command channels, consistent, professional and expert follow-up is required to keep the process on track and moving forward to a favorable, timely resolution.

 I contacted Col. Meili as a fellow practitioner to gain some context and perspective on a pretty complex set of issues.
 Because I practice in a different field of law, Col. Meili's extensive expertise was invaluable and he was more than generous with his time.
 A skilled and dedicated professional who cares deeply about obtaining the best possible outcome for his clients, Bill's a leader in this field.